 had lost their lands for being recusants and harboring a priest, the Blessed

-Queen Elizabeth I, Sir Francis Tregian became an exile in Portugal where he was
+Queen Elizabeth I, Sir Francis Tregian became an exile in Portugal.

-They first Trudgen came to Sennen via St Buryan when Henry's father, another Henry, married Hannah Hutchens in 1790
+The first Trudgen came to Sennen via St Buryan when Henry's father, another Henry, married Hannah Hutchens in 1790.

 Mary and Henry Hodge-Trudgen had three daughters and once again the property passed via the eldest daughter, Margaret Vingoe Trudgen, to the Toman family when she married Thomas Hutchens Toman in about 1856.
 These Tomans were from St.Just and had also married into the Hutchens family.
 The Vingoe and Hutchens family members had inter-married over many generations, including the last of the male line, William, who had married Mary Hutchens in 1797.
 This is why the Cornish call everyone related "cousin" - it's far too confusing otherwise.
 Before Thomas H Toman's parents were married his mother had kept a kiddly-wink [Ale-house] at Trevescan and applied to the magistrate to extend her licence to cover spirits.
 She was refused but it still kept going as a drinking place never-the-less, as she appealed many times against closure.
 No doubt with a "nod or a wink" customers could get a shot of spirit all the same.
 Their son Thomas H. had good training for his future trade at the" First & Last Inn".